How to Prune Hydrangeas and Ornamental Shrubs (The Right Way at the Right Time)

 Pruning Hydrangeas and Ornamental Shrubs to Maintain Plants

-Now that we’ve covered how to prune, let’s chat about how to maintain or rejuvenate ornamental shrubs and woody plants.
-Here’s what you need to know.
+Now that we’ve covered how to prune, let’s look at how to maintain and rejuvenate ornamental shrubs and woody plants.
+These techniques help keep your landscape healthy, well-scaled, and naturally shaped.

 Maintenance Pruning Tips